henry-zwart/gliding-uva-report/README.md

 # gliding-uva-report

-A Typst template for lab reports at the University of Amsterdam.
+A Typst template for student reports at the University of Amsterdam.

-It's written primarily for my own use, but I've made it open-source in case others find it helpful.

 ## Dependencies